Table of Contents

 If you’re planning to use your microphone for a ton of content, then you definitely need to think about how you’re going to power it.
 You can have a vlogging microphone that uses battery power, which you can take around freely no matter where you go.

-In a more controlled, home studio environment, however, you can also choose to go with a microphone that requires phantom power, sourced through a preamp or mixer.
+In a more controlled, home studio environment, however, you can also choose to go with a microphone that requires phantom power, sourced through a preamp or mixer, and able to be connected to your laptop or PC.
 Mics for YouTube are as diverse as the content that’s published on the platform, so make sure that you pick a microphone that makes the most of your resources, as well as fits your desired purpose.

 There are several different types of microphones that you can use for any sort of recording activity.
 The key to understanding how to use your microphone lies in the connection.
 A mic with an XLR connection will require a mixer, preamp, or audio cables to allow you to properly operate it, whereas a USB microphone will make use of a USB connection.